flasheye-lovisa/flasheye-lovisa.github.io/lovisas_docsify_guide.md

 </body>
 </html>
 ```
+The many lines of code with a preceeded: /* Cover, is just for customization of the colors, the buttons behavior and appearance.

-And this one can handle the most basic things.
-It has a sidebar, with links to the Github, autoscrolls to the top when clicking a topic/chapter, etc.
+This index-file has configuration of the most basic things.
+It has a sidebar, has a good layout of how the content is presented and autoscrolls to the top when clicking a topic/chapter, etc. It is possible to add a GitHub-link at the top of the page's corner, see line 144 (commented).

-The configuration-guide for docsify is much longer than this but I did not understand a half of it so I omitted it and it has worked out great.
+The configuration-guide for docsify is much longer than this but I did not understand half of it so I omitted it and it has worked out great.

-Then, in the docs-folder, add a `_coverpage.md` and `_sidebar.md` file.
+Then, in the current folder (docs), add a `_coverpage.md` and `_sidebar.md` file.

 ### `_coverpage.md`
 > You can name it something else, but then you have to change the `index`-file.
 Instead of `coverpage = true` it should be `coverpage = 'coverpagefile.md'`